apiad/violetear/docs/guide.md

     Now you can begin to appreciate the power of using something like `violetear` instead of plain CSS, or even CSS supersets like Sass or Less.
 Combining a few parameters and loops you can imagine how to create complex design systems with dozens of font sizes, styles, colors, etc.

-    Furthermore, `violetear` is completely unopinionated.
-Do you want to style an existing HTML?
-Do you want to create a complete semantic design system like Bootstrap?
-Do you prefer a simple utility system like Tailwind?
-Since `violetear` is just a thin layer on top of CSS, it doesn't force you into any specific design philosophy.
-You can even mix and match different designs.

 ## Playing with colors